 As it turns out, donors are actually enjoying this event format.
-One of Vogue’s staff writers did a great piece on her experience attending a virtual gala.
+One of Vogue’s staff wrote about her experience attending a virtual gala.

 “While some Brady Bunch boxes revealed dancing couples or families, others showcased stag guests—people who, just like me, have been enduring this isolation in total isolation. ...it felt that the time I had just shared with them was somehow more valuable than any of the preceding minutes, hours, and days that had made up our friendships.”

 Talk about a meaningful experience!
 Let’s look at two examples of virtual galas and related takeaways you can apply to your own virtual events.

 Here's a particularly relevant example—because the Washington Environmental Council's work is not directly tied to responding to COVID-19, the assumption is that folks won’t care about the ask.
 As the Washington Environmental Council’s gala page shares, “proceeds directly supporting our year-round policy, advocacy, and civic engagement work so we can fight for clean air, clean water, sustainable forests, and healthy communities for all Washingtonians.”

 And yet, they were able to really make their case in an effective way.
 In the note from their board chair, they share, “We know that when we come out of this, there will be a lot of work to do to make sure we have a healthier and more resilient state that is built to protect and provide opportunity for all Washingtonians, no matter who they are or where they live.”
 This is an excellent point set within a relatable narrative, and it sets them up for an effective ask.